Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Should I take probiotics during antibiotic treatment for H. pylori?

-Are there any foods that can help heal ulcers faster?
+Are there foods that help heal ulcers faster?

 Can ulcers turn into cancer?

-Gastric (stomach) ulcers themselves don't directly turn into cancer, but chronic H. pylori infection significantly increases stomach cancer risk over decades.
-This is why eradicating H. pylori is so important—not just for healing the current ulcer but for preventing cancer.
-Duodenal ulcers (in the small intestine) don't increase cancer risk.
-If you have a gastric ulcer, your doctor will likely recommend follow-up endoscopy to confirm healing and rule out cancer, as some stomach cancers can initially appear similar to ulcers.
-This is another reason why medical evaluation and follow-up are essential—never self-treat suspected ulcers without proper diagnosis and monitoring.
+Gastric ulcers themselves don't turn into cancer, but chronic H. pylori infection significantly increases stomach cancer risk over decades.
+This is why H. pylori eradication is critical—not just for current ulcer but for cancer prevention.
+Duodenal ulcers don't increase cancer risk.
+If you have gastric ulcer, doctor will recommend follow-up endoscopy to confirm healing and rule out cancer.
+Medical evaluation and follow-up essential—never self-treat suspected ulcers without proper diagnosis and monitoring.

 About Us